Top tips for saving energy when you’re stuck at home

 What to do if you’re working from home

 Working from home brings its own challenges, and not just remembering to change out of your pyjamas for that Skype meeting!
-Here are a few things you can try to keep your energy use down.
+Here are a few things you can try to keep saving energy.

 - Make the most of natural light.
 Set up your workstation near a window and you might not need to put the lamp on – plus, natural light is better for your wellbeing.